Current Funding Opportunities

 Interdisciplinary Fellowship Program -- 2017 cohort

 The CFN Interdisciplinary Fellowship Program is unique in going beyond traditional academic and clinical training opportunities within disciplines, offering enriched experiential learning based on the concept of interdisciplinary collaboration.
 Each fellow undertakes personal research and also completes all components of the CFN Interdisciplinary Training Program.
-CFN's fifth competition was recently held.
-Successful applicants have been advised and will be announced shortly.
-Click here to learn more about the 2017 competition.
+Ten Fellows were selected in the fifth cohort of the Fellowship Program.
+To view results, click here.

 For clarification or more information, please contact: